Edit

 Business users can also include summaries when setting up subscriptions to reports.

-Screenshot of the Copilot pane in Power BI, showing a chat interface for asking questions about an open report.
+Screenshot of the Copilot pane in Power BI showing a chat interface where business users can ask questions and get insights about an open report.

 Copilot for report authors: Build reports and enhance your models